 My toxic workplace

 I was working in a very toxic workplace, where everyone was under relentless pressure and every task was URGENT.
 No I wasn’t working in an ER, I was at a major retailer.
-To describe the culture of that place was as the saying goes ‘if you gave an arm, they took a leg’.
+To describe the culture of that place was ‘if you gave an arm, they also took a leg’.
 Everyday you would see staff having breakdowns in the bathroom or out the front of the building.

 It was a chaotic environment where everything needed to be done yesterday.
 If you couldn’t meet the unrealistic deadlines, then you weren’t good enough.
 If a mistake was made, well that wasn’t going to cut it and management would be on your back.
 I was conditioned to think the company was of paramount importance.
 It was more important than my own interests and wellbeing.
 How else can I explain working until 2am at least once a week for no overtime, pay rise or bonus?

 When I changed jobs I realised how wrong this culture was and how naive I had been.
 Despite the crazy deadlines and pressure put on us to meet them, nothing major happened if they weren’t met.
-Nobody died and guess what? the world didn’t end.
-I thought why create and enforce this type of pressure cooker environment in the first place?
+Nobody died and guess what? the world didn’t end and the company continued to make large profits.
+I thought why create this type of environment in the first place?
 Then it dawned on me.
 All the stress and pressure was totally fabricated.
-It was created by those who would benefit the most from such an environment, executives who cared only about their own interests.
+It was created by those who would benefit the most from such an environment, executives who took care of their own interests.
 When the deadlines were met, they were the ones receiving insane bonuses, not people like me who put in the hard work.

 Put yourself first